D-Bits/Danabases-Blog/content/posts/2020-05-07-overhauling-this-website.md

 ## Building the Website

 With a choice of a new static site generator made, I set out to redevelop my website.
 Ultimately, I do not consider myself a front-end web developer, or any kind of expert on CSS.
-Therefore, rather than code the entire webiste from scratch, I made to choose to use one of Hugo's pre-built themes from their [gallery](https://themes.gohugo.io/tags/gallery/).
+Therefore, rather than code the entire website from scratch, I made to choose to use one of Hugo's pre-built themes from their [gallery](https://themes.gohugo.io/tags/gallery/).
+Eventually, I settled on a them called Notepadium

 ## Hosting